Florida Republicans Creating Political Mischief for Democrats

 “While the GOP ponders its options, the DNC’s rules and bylaws panel is scheduled to consider the Florida situation on August 25, and DNC Chairman Howard Dean says the party won’t back down.
 “These are automatic sanctions,” says a Democratic strategist close to Dean.
 “Without these rules, all of the states would start leapfrogging.” “

-The Democratic National Committee is meeting today to decide the fate of Florida’s delgates if the Primary is held on January 29 in violation of the previously agreed upon rules for delegate selection and primary dates.
+The Democratic National Committee is meeting today to decide the fate of Florida’s delegates if the Primary is held on January 29 in violation of the previously agreed upon rules for delegate selection and primary dates.